How Much Does it Cost to Build a 4000 Sq Ft House in Canada in 2026

 Most construction loans cover up to 75% of total construction costs, 25-30% down payment.
 For a $2 million project, you’d need $500,000-$600,000 down and finance the remaining $1.4-$1.5 million.

-Location has the biggest impact - Vancouver costs can be 4x higher than Halifax.
-Custom vs production design, finish level, site conditions and local labour rates also impact your total cost.
+Location has the biggest impact—Vancouver costs can be nearly 4x higher than Halifax.
+In 2026, tariff impacts and trade uncertainty are adding an additional 10-25% to costs for specific materials like lumber, kitchen cabinets, and imported finishes.
+Custom vs production design, finish level, site conditions and local labour rates also impact your total cost significantly

 This depends on your local market.
 In hot markets like Toronto or Vancouver, building costs often exceed buying existing homes.
 In growing markets like Calgary or Halifax, building may offer better value and you can get exactly what you want.